 - Having panic attacks because of anxiety about driving or when faced with the immediate need to drive a car

-- Taking specific actions to avoid driving a car, especially when those actions get in the way of family, work, or social obligations or otherwise impair your ability to live a normal life
+- Taking specific actions to avoid driving a car due to a fear of driving, especially when those actions get in the way of family, work, or social obligations or otherwise impair your ability to live a normal life

-Someone with vehophobia may go out of their way to avoid driving a car.
+Someone with vehophobia may go out of their way to avoid the fear of driving in a car to mitigate the chances of being involved in a car accident.
 They may ask someone else to drive anytime it’s possible to do so, even if it makes more sense for them to drive.
 They may take public transportation whenever possible or think up carpooling schemes that don’t make logical sense.
 In some cases, someone with vehophobia may simply not go somewhere if the only way to get there is to drive themselves.
 That can lead to problems with relationships, school, work, and other obligations.

 If someone with severe vehophobia does find themselves pressured to get behind the wheel, they may experience a panic attack.
 Symptoms can include sweating and shaking, pain in the chest, inability or perceived inability to breathe, numbness or tingling in the extremities, and feelings of floating or being disconnected.